brewchetta/pair-programming-challenges-061520/04-active-record-agents/README.md

 - You don't need to generate the migration files, just the migration content inside the files

 - When building methods in the agent and organization models, try and utilize the relationship methods given by ActiveRecord

+- You can utilize the seeds file to quickly recreate a new group of agents and organizations to test usinge `rake db:seed` in the terminal